objornstad/epimdr/README.md

 Errata -- I already found a mistake.

-allapps3.R -- A file containing source code for all shiny-apps in book (as well as some others)
+allapps3.R -- source code for all shiny-apps in book (as well as some others)...
+Moved to https://github.com/objornstad/oshinys/source/oshinys/R

 mov/ -- web-optimized animated gif's for the book.